AdaCore/spark2014/lrm/source/packages.rst

     package X
     with
-       Absatract_State   =>  A,    -- Declares an abstract state neme A Initializes       => (A, B) -- A and visible variable B are initialized -- during package initialization.
+       Abstract_State    =>  A,    -- Declares an abstract state neme A Initializes       => (A, B) -- A and visible variable B are initialized -- during package initialization.
        Initial_Condition => A_Is_Ready and B = 0
 				   -- The logical conditions after package elaboration. is